 Warranty is important, too.
 Many cheap monitors come with a one-year warranty, while more expensive models often offer a three-year or five-year warranty.
 Any added protection beyond the standard one-year warranty adds value to a monitor that you’re considering.

-This means that you should buy a monitor under the assumption that you will be keeping it for some time.
+Ergo, you should buy a monitor under the assumption that you will be keeping it for some time.
 Cheap monitors are appealing, but they also lack input options and have so-so image quality.
 When spending your money, consider the value that you are receiving for your dollar.
-Do you really want to be staring at a sub-par display for five years?
+Do you really want to be staring at a sub-par display for a decade?

 Learn More About How to Pick a Monitor

 Picking the right monitor for your needs is not an exact science.
 You need to weigh up the pros and cons of the various specs, technologies, and price points before you make your choice.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.